3 ways to improve a "short term missions trip"

 Got your t-shirts printed?
 Your passport up to date?
 Crowd-funding page all set?
 It's almost time to go!

-The Short Term Mission season is almost upon us, and very soon swarms of teams will converge on poor communities around the world.
+The Short Term Mission season is upon us, and right now swarms of teams are converging on poor communities around the world.

 They are ready to paint orphanages and hand out tracts in a language they don't understand.
 They are equipped with Malaria tablets and smart phones - and this summer, they're coming to a village near you!

 There's only one problem.
 The long term benefit will be almost entirely for the team themselves.

 True transformation among the poor, rarely takes place in a 14 day window.